 This is from one of my mom's recipe cards, so no idea who the originator is.
 Pizzelle is one of those recipes where every family has a version (871,000 Google search results).
 What I like about these is the texture - sort of thin and crisp.
 Even when home made, I am not fond of pizzelle that is thicker and more soft - sometimes even floppy when you pick it up.
 They are now also available in grocery stores.
 You couldn't pay me to eat those.
 Am also not a fan of those that are iced and/or decorated.

 My mother's recipe has a combo of extract flavourings, whereas many online recipes seem to use only one.
 I have not bothered to experiment since I love these just the way they are!
 I may one day experiment with chocolate.
 Maria at She Loves Biscotti is one of my favourite food bloggers.
 A highlight of our connection was her observation that we had the same pizzelle iron.
 (You do need to buy that device.
 I had not known that they had different patterns.)
 Check out her recipe for a chocolate version.
+Her site also shares helpful photos and tips.
 I'll check this year, but this makes about 60 pizzelles; they store well in a tin in a cool place.

 6 eggs (large)